laurenlagilson/project_2_luther/README.md

-# Project 2: Luther .
-For Project 2 at Metis Bootcamp, we were challenged with predicting an outcome using Linear Regression.
-This folder contains the full code .ipynb for this project.
+## Project 2 - Predicting the score of a rugby match using Linear Regression

+The location of the repo has been moved to my new Github and can be found [here](https://github.com/laurenlhoward14/linear-regression-rugby)